How Oprivia works

 The website explains product logic, modules, operating models and governance.
 Personal data and live operational cases are handled only inside the protected application on a separate platform domain.

-Authorised users sign in with personal credentials.
-Available data and functions depend on role, organisation, property and assignment.
+Authorized users sign in with personal credentials.
+Available data and functions depend on role, organization, property and assignment.

 Access is activated step by step during development and pilot use for approved users only.